Faithe7/Sera_Subscriptions_Payment_Analysis/README.md

 This project provides a data-driven overview of subscription payments for Sera, a global SaaS company offering financial insights for investment decisions.
 By leveraging SQL for data transformation and Power BI for visualization, it uncovers key patterns in revenue generation, transaction outcomes, subscriber trends, and payment channel performance across 2022 and 2023.
 The goal is to identify what’s working, where revenue is being lost, and how payment processes can be optimized to improve user experience and financial performance.

 ## Objectives
-- **Transform and Model Data:** Restructure raw subscription payment data into a clean, analysis-ready format to support efficient querying and reporting.
+- **Transform and Model Data:** Restructure raw subscription payment data into a clean, analysis-ready format using SQL to support efficient querying and reporting.
 - **Analyze Sales and Retention Trends:** Explore revenue, transaction patterns, and subscriber behavior to understand sales performance and customer retention over time.
-- **Build Insightful Dashboards:** Develop interactive visualizations using SQL and Power BI to uncover actionable insights and support strategic business decisions.
+- **Build Insightful Dashboards:** Develop interactive visualizations using Power BI to uncover actionable insights and support strategic business decisions.

 ## Tools
 - SQL (PostgreSQL)